-Our sponsor has agreed to purchase 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit, for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full).
+Our sponsor and Cantor have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for a purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full).
 Each placement unit consists of one share of Class A common stock and one-half of one warrant.
 Each whole warrant is exercisable to purchase one whole share of common stock at \$11.50 per share.
 There will be no redemption rights or liquidating distributions from the trust account with respect to the founder shares, placement shares or placement warrants, which will expire worthless if we do not consummate a business combination within the allotted 18 month period.
-Our initial stockholders have agreed to waive their redemption rights with respect to their founder shares and placement shares (i) in connection with the consummation of a business combination, (ii) in connection with a stockholder vote to amend our amended and restated certificate of incorporation to modify the substance or timing of our obligation to allow redemptions in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 18 months from the completion of this offering or with respect to any other provision relating to stockholders' rights or pre-initial business combination activity and (iii) if we fail to consummate a business combination within 18 months from the completion of this offering or if we liquidate prior to the expiration of the 18 month period.
+Our initial stockholders have agreed to waive their redemption rights with respect to their founder shares and (along with Cantor) placement shares (i) in connection with the consummation of a business combination, (ii) in connection with a stockholder vote to amend our amended and restated certificate of incorporation to modify the substance or timing of our obligation to allow redemptions in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 18 months from the completion of this offering or with respect to any other provision relating to stockholders' rights or pre-initial business combination activity and (iii) if we fail to consummate a business combination within 18 months from the completion of this offering or if we liquidate prior to the expiration of the 18 month period.
 However, our initial stockholders will be entitled to redemption rights with respect to any public shares held by them if we fail to consummate a business combination or liquidate within the 18 month period.
+In addition, for as long as the placement warrants are held by Cantor or its designees or affiliates, they may not be exercised after five years from the effective date of the registration statement of which this prospectus forms a part.